wluo/adminer/README.md

 because the Adminer core generates incompatible queries.
 Therefore, manual query correction has to be made in such cases for the time being.

+The implementation also isn't optimal yet, it might use some profiling and optimizations.
+But it's better than nothing :)

 ## TODO

-Get rid of the vtctlclient binary, if the Vitess team creates Protobuf stubs for the VtCtl client and commands.
+1. Get rid of the vtctlclient binary, if the Vitess team creates Protobuf stubs for the VtCtl client and commands.
+2. Maybe integrate VSchema manipulation functions (if it won't go against VSchema best practises from the Vitess team).

 # Adminer - Database management in a single PHP file
 # Adminer Editor - Data manipulation for end-users